About the course

 How school placements work

-This route is only available within partnership schools who have identified employment capacity to successful applicants.
+This route is only available within partnership schools who have identified employment capacity.
 Any school within the partnership may consider an applicant depending upon their employment needs.
+For this reason, candidates are expected to seek support from an employing school (either through current employment or intention to employ for the duration of the training programme) prior to application.

-The partnership schools available will be communicated during the application process, and the candidate will be aware of their employing school as part of their conditional offer.
 All candidates are required to gain a second placement during the course.
-This may be a short secondment to another school, or may be arranged on an extended one-day-per-week basis.
+This may be a short secondment to another school, or may be arranged on an extended one-day-per-week basis, and will be fleixble to the employing schools needs.

 During the course candidates will attend subject studies training on a Tuesday for the first term.
-Due to the flexible nature of the part-time programme, the student teacher's timetable is negotiated to the needs of the trainee and those of the partnership school.
 Trainees' timetable will not exceed 90% of placement contact time.

-Those following a School Direct Salaried Programme are not eligible to receive student support or a Department for Education Bursary.
+Those following a School Direct Salaried Programme are not eligible to receive student support or a Department for Education Bursary/Scholarship.

-Trainees will be employed on the Unqualified Teachers Pay Scale (Pro Rata), and the salary is subject to employment-based deductions including National Insurance, Income Tax and Pensions contributions.
+Trainees will be employed on the Unqualified Teachers Pay Scale, and the salary is subject to employment-based deductions including National Insurance, Income Tax and Pensions contributions.

 There are no course fees for those following this route with a QTS only outcome.
 Those wishing to gain a Postgraduate Certificate in Education in addition to QTS will be charged £3,000, payable in 3 instalments.